stevenxchung/AWS-CSAA-ACloudGuru/Section 05 -- EC2 - The Backbone of AWS/README.md

 * Users with an urgent need for large amounts of additional computing capacity

 ### Dedicated Hosts
-* Useful for regulartory requirements that may not support multi-tenant virtualization
+* Useful for regulatory requirements that may not support multi-tenant virtualization
 * Great for licensing which does not support multi-tenancy or cloud deployments
 * Can be purchased on-demand (hourly)
 * Can be purchased as a Reservation for up to 70% off the on-demand price